 Ailbhe has significant experience delivering community-driven, local authority housing projects on complex sites in London, working with residents to drive projects forward and create homes and neighbourhoods which fulfil local need.

 She is currently leading the second phase of the Colville Estate for Hackney Council, a new mixed-tenure community of 209 homes, landscaped public spaces and new public routes which reconnect the estate back into the neighbourhood.
-The first part of this second phase was completed in 2019 and was shortlisted for the RIBA Neave Brown Award for social housing.
+The first part of this second phase was completed in 2019 and was shortlisted for the RIBA Neave Brown Award for social housing and named a Civic Trust National Finalist.

 Ailbhe previously led the RIBA National award winning Dujardin Mews for Enfield Council, the first social housing built in the borough for around 40 years.
 Built on a constrained plot of remediated brownfield land, the design utilises a modified mews street to create high-quality family homes and establish permeability through the site.